sumedhbadnore/CS515_Project_1-Test-Harness/README.md

 ## Estimation of Hours Spent on the project
 I have put approximately 17 hours into this project

+## Objective
+1. To implement a comprehensive test harness for three Python programs.
+2. To utilized Git for version control and GitHub Actions for continuous integration (CI).

 ## Testing of the code
 1. Initial Local Testing: The code has been tested on the local machine using the provided test cases in the examples.